Hit by pandemic, Cafe Coffee Day withdraws a lot of vending machines from customer locations | Business

 - India

-As the pandemic-hit FY'21 saw companies adopting work-from-home model for employees and travel restrictions widely prevalent, Coffee Day Global Ltd, which operates coffee chain Cafe Coffee Day (CCD), discarded about 30,000 custom-made cabinets used for vending machines at its customers' places.
+Coffee Day Global Ltd, which operates coffee chain Cafe Coffee Day (CCD), discarded about 30,000 custom-made cabinets used for vending machines at its customers' places in the last financial year as pandemic took a toll on demand.

-According to a regulatory filing by Coffee Day Global Ltd (CDGL) parent firm Coffee Day Enterprises Ltd on Wednesday, a lot of vending machines installed by the company has been withdrawn from customers' locations in view of the pandemic situation.
+According to a regulatory filing by Coffee Day Global Ltd's (CDGL) parent firm Coffee Day Enterprises Ltd on Wednesday, a lot of vending machines installed by the company have been withdrawn from customers' locations in view of the pandemic situation.

 For the January-March quarter, the company reported widening of its net loss to Rs 94.81 crore and its revenue from operation was 61.4 per cent down to Rs 141.04 crore.

-According to CDGL, in the earlier year, to attract new customers, vending division of the company use to install certain custom-made cabinets at customers' locations.
+According to CDGL, in the earlier year, to attract new customers, the vending division of the company used to install certain custom-made cabinets at customers' locations.

 Custom-built cabinets are fixtures and cannot be removed and do not have any salvage value.